stephenverderame/cpp_book/src/functional/algorithm.md

 * `std::accumulate(begin, end, start, [optional operation])` - similar to `fold_left` or `reduce`
     * Sums all the elements in the range with an initial value of `start`
     * If a binary function is passed, calls that function with the first argument as the current accumulation value (initialized to `start`) and the second argument as the current value in the range.
 The returned value becomes the new accumulated value
-    * `std::reduce` is similar to `accumulate` but it can take an execution policy and the initial value is optional
+    * `std::reduce` is similar to `accumulate` but it can take an execution policy, and the initial value is optional

     ```C++
     const std::vector v = {10.0, 5.4, 2, -1.2};